kumparan/kumdraft/README.md

 1. Implement inline styles.
 2. Implement block styles.
-3. Add embeded objects like Image, Video, Twitter and Youtube to the editor.
+3. Add embedded objects like Image, Video, Twitter and Youtube to the editor.